 Bitdeer and Druk Holding & Investments to Jointly Develop Green Digital Asset Mining Operations in the Kingdom of Bhutan

-Partnership to operate 100% carbon-free mining datacenter, accelerate Bhutan’s economic and digital transformation and expand Bitdeer's global footprint

-/EIN News/ -- SINGAPORE and THIMPHU, Bhutan, May 03, 2023 (GLOBE NEWSWIRE) -- Bitdeer Technologies Group (NASDAQ: BTDR) (“Bitdeer”), a world-leading, Nasdaq-listed technology company for the cryptocurrency mining community, and Druk Holding & Investments (“DHI”), the commercial arm of the Royal Government of Bhutan, today announce a strategic partnership to develop environmentally sustainable, carbon-free digital asset mining operations in the Kingdom of Bhutan (the “Partnership”).
+SINGAPORE and THIMPHU, Bhutan, May 03, 2023 (GLOBE NEWSWIRE) -- Bitdeer Technologies Group BTDR ("Bitdeer"), a world-leading, Nasdaq-listed technology company for the cryptocurrency mining community, and Druk Holding & Investments ("DHI"), the commercial arm of the Royal Government of Bhutan, today announce a strategic partnership to develop environmentally sustainable, carbon-free digital asset mining operations in the Kingdom of Bhutan (the "Partnership").

 Bitdeer and DHI expect to launch the Partnership through establishing a closed-end fund with an estimated size of up to US$500 million (the "Fund").
 Fundraising is expected to commence at the end of May, with the goal to attract investment from the international community.
 The Fund will leverage Bitdeer's expertise and support to advance DHI's digital asset mining and investment and blockchain initiatives in Bhutan.
 Bitdeer will serve as the general partner, while DHI will act as a strategic limited partner.